acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 ## Networking

-### Acorn App Network scopes
+### Acorn app Network scopes

 Acorn can be used to package applications that can be used standalone, with other Acorns, and made available to non Acorn based workloads.
 Modern day applications are loosely coupled over networking paths.

 Terminology:

-- Acorn Image - An application with all its resources, dependencies and configuration, defined by a single Acornfile and packaged as an OCI image
+- Acorn image - An application with all its resources, dependencies and configuration, defined by a single Acornfile and packaged as an OCI image
-- Acorn App - An instantiation of an Acorn Image
+- Acorn app - An instantiation of an Acorn image

 ### Internal Acorn communication

-When composing an Acorn App that will only need to communicate with itself, you can define the `ports` section on the containers in the app.
+When composing an Acorn app that will only need to communicate with itself, you can define the `ports` section on the containers in the app.

 ```cue
 containers: {